AdobeDocs/commerce-contributor/src/pages/guides/doc-contributions/index.md

 -  Define the goal of your topic.
 What exactly do you want to teach the reader?
 -  Make the title of your topic reflect the content.
 -  Keep your sentences concise.
 Separate conceptual information from procedural steps.
--  Batch several small changes into a single pull request (instead of separate ones) to ensure your contributions are approved and merged quickly.
+-  Batch several small changes into a single pull request (instead of separate ones) to ensure that your contributions are approved and merged quickly.
 Have several typo fixes across several areas of documentation?
 Combine them into a single PR.
 -  Remember to write in present tense, use the second person, and use active voice (not passive).
 For example, _"The log captures commands, output..."_.
 -  Use notes to alert readers about important details.
 -  Use cross-references to other topics sparingly.
 We can help you with the syntax if it is not clear.
-The template provides an example you can use.
+The template provides an example that you can use.

 ### Review changes locally